mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 No shade to the bazaar devs, but on plasma it looks really out of place!

+**It's hard to break your system with this, but if you do, not my fault**

 # Build the Sys-Ext

 You will need a Distrobox container unbound by selinux